 Computer scientists, software engineers, and computer engineers create the hardware and software necessary to serve the needs of society.
 UTA’s Computer Science and Engineering Department offers focus areas in biocomputing and health informatics, artificial intelligence and robots, networks, computer vision and multimedia, database and information systems, embedded systems and mobile computing, software engineering, sustainable computing, security and privacy, machine learning and data mining, and big data and large-scale computing.
-Our students gain valuable experience working alongside faculty researchers, completing senior design projects, and working at internships and co-ops, and they make lasting friendships and contacts in dozens of student organizations.
+Students gain valuable experience working alongside faculty researchers, completing senior projects, and working internships.

 The Co-op/Internship Office helps students gain placement in co-op and intern positions that will give undergraduate students practical work experience.
 Internships are generally completed off-campus during a semester or summer term, while students participating in co-ops alternate between full-time work and attending classes, one semester at a time.